 In addition to scheduling maintenance worker shifts and managing building operations, directors will need to make sure that maintenance and repair costs stay within budget.
 This can range from utilizing energy efficient light bulbs to interacting with contractors on large renovation projects.
 Besides making sure that buildings are in compliance with local building and safety codes, they may also be responsible for directing housekeeping and grounds staff in keeping the interior and exterior of the building looking clean and presentable.

 Building maintenance directors should be able to read blueprints as they will need to monitor the upkeep of electrical, plumbing and HVAC systems.
 To some extent, directors must be proficient in many trades since they also oversee common repair tasks, such as patching drywall, fixing leaks, painting and re-keying locks.
 They are often responsible for interviewing, hiring and training maintenance staff.
 Most directors will need to be always on-call, so they can be contacted at any time in case of an emergency with one of their buildings.

 Career Outlook for Building Maintenance Directors

-According to Payscale.com, facilities directors specializing in facility maintenance and coordination earned salaries ranging from $47,297 to $132,960 in December 2013.
-The U.S. Bureau of Labor Statistics stated that the entire administrative services manager profession would grow by 15% between 2010 and 2020.
+According to Payscale.com, facilities directors specializing in facility maintenance and coordination earned an average salary of $81,958 in 2019.
+The U.S. Bureau of Labor Statistics stated that the entire administrative services manager profession would grow by 7% between 2018 and 2028.
 Demand for facility managers would be especially strong as businesses realize the need for maintaining and efficiently operating their infrastructures (www.bls.gov).

 Higher-level director positions often involve managing multiple building sites, and individuals seeking these positions may want to consider becoming a certified facility manager (CFM).
 This globally recognized certification is offered by the International Facility Management Association.
 Candidates must have a bachelor's degree and at least three years of work experience to take the CFM exam (www.ifma.org).